KanikaMishra9/Assignment/Readme.md

 * Xcode 10.2, iOS 12.2 SDK or later, OS X 10.14 or later.
 * A Google API Key.
 * A Fabric account for crashlytics and Fabric API Key.
-* A URL which will get you the data from server.

 # Installation